 Articulate different key art movements and their characteristics.

-Faculty, MA Contemporary Art, New York
+Faculty, MA Contemporary Art, and MA Historic Art and Design, New York

 Read MoreWeek 1: Discover the radical Impressionist exhibitions of the late 19th century and explore the technological innovations that lead to one of the greatest creative shifts in Western art history.